WHAT FILAMENT IS GOOD FOR CAR PARTS?

 PLA 3d filament car part melting in the sun

-I’d only recommend PLA for building car part molds for fiberglass or for prototyping a part for fitment and testing.
+I’d only recommend PLA for prototyping a part for fitment and testing.

 Let’s start with the next two options vs PLA that can withstand heat a bit better than PLA.